 Straight and curly quotation marks

 Most typefaces support two forms of quotation marks and apostrophes: straight marks and curly, or typographic, marks.
 Some tools, like Google Docs, automatically convert straight quotation marks and apostrophes to the curly versions as you type.
-However, our guidance is to always use straight quotation marks and straight apostrophes for the following reasons:
+However, our guidance is to always use straight quotation marks and straight apostrophes in developer documentation, for the following reasons:

 In the following examples, the first example uses straight quotation marks and the second example uses curly quotation marks:

 Recommended: The section's title is "Care and feeding of the emu."

 Not recommended: The section’s title is “Care and feeding of the emu.”

 Single quotation marks